 Why Social and Community Projects Are Special

 Both social and community projects both have in common the aim of starting to create and managing change in people.
 People and social systems are messy and complex.
 This means social & community projects are a special type of projects and is totally different from the types of projects used to build bridges or create software.
-Social and community projects are special because people our communities and our societies are special.
+Social and community projects are special because the people our communities and our societies are unique and special.
+There is no such thing as the ‘average person’.
+We may be average in one way.
+But in many others we are all different and constantly changing.

 Why Are Social & Community Projects Important?